-The typical costs for an online (video) or telephone consultation with a private GP costs £20 for 10 minutes or £40 for 20 minutes3.
+The typical costs for one video or telephone consultation with a private GP could be up to £30 for 10 minutes, with additional costs for extra time spent.
 But, with Benenden Health’s Healthcare for Business, which is only £10.25 per employee, per month, employees are able to access GP telephone consultations 24/7 as often as they need.

 Our helplines are staffed with qualified GPs and employees can access them from anywhere in the world, 24 hours per day and 365 days a year.
 Our services also include access to a face-to-face video consultation service if preferred, which can be scheduled between 8.30am – 6.30pm Monday to Friday.

 It’s not just physical health concerns that affect employees.
-A statistic4 often quoted is that one in four adults will experience a mental illness at some point each year, therefore it’s important to support employees suffering with a mental health condition as well.
-Our Psychological Wellbeing Helpline is available with Healthcare for Business, once your employee has been a member for 6 months, and is staffed with qualified therapists who are available 24/7 to discuss a range of issues from bereavement to anxiety.
+A statistic often quoted is that one in four adults will experience a mental illness at some point each year, therefore it’s important to support employees suffering with a mental health condition as well.
+Our Mental Health Helpline is available with Healthcare for Business, once your employee has been a member for 6 months, and is staffed with qualified therapists who are available 24/7 to discuss a range of issues from bereavement to anxiety.

-So, if you’re keen to boost staff morale and productivity while lowering absenteeism, it could be worth considering offering access to a 24/7 GP or psychological wellbeing helpline.
+So, if you’re keen to boost staff morale and productivity while lowering absenteeism, it could be worth considering offering access to a 24/7 GP or mental health helpline.
 Not only will you help your employees better manager their health, but you’ll be rewarded with a healthier, happier and more productive workforce in the process.